vippsas/vipps-developers/faqs/vipps-landing-page-faq.md

 Only in special cases, where displaying it is not possible.

-This feature has to be specially enabled by Vipps for eligible sale units:
+This feature has to be specially enabled by Vipps for eligible sales units:
-The sale units must be whitelisted by Vipps.
+The sales units must be whitelisted by Vipps.
 Skipping the landing page is typically used at physical points of sale where there is no display available.